- Staff IT Service Desk

 - UCC Library has created a Remote Working Section detailing services and assets that can be accessed online

-- All UCC Staff have been enrolled into a Teaching with Canvas course.
+- All UCC Staff have been enrolled into a Teaching with Technology course.
 Together with colleagues from the Centre for Digital Education and UCC Library, we will use this course to actively support teachers during an extended period of campus closure.

 - How to Record your Lecture